Tiara Timeline: The Prussian Tiara

 2009: Less than a week later, the Spanish royals welcome President Sarkozy of France to Madrid for a state visit, and Letizia borrows the Prussian Tiara again for the state banquet.

-2011: Letizia wears the tiara at a gala banquet for the President of Chile in March; this is also, I believe, the most recent time the tiara was seen in public.
+2011: Letizia wears the tiara at a gala banquet for the President of Chile in March.
+This is also, I believe, the most recent time the tiara was seen in public.